-In the late 1930 and for several decades, Jacob (Jack) Goldfarb’s Union Underwear became a a Fruit of the Loom licensee that propelled the brand aways fro cloth manufacturing into great quality underwear.
+In the late 1930 and for several decades, Jacob (Jack) Goldfarb’s Union Underwear became a a Fruit of the Loom licensee that propelled the brand aways from cloth manufacturing into great quality underwear.

 A variety of unsuccessful ventures led to Fruit of the Loom filing for Chapter 11 bankruptcy protection in 1999 but Berkshire Hathaway Corporation, seeing the value of the brand, purchased the valuable brand in April 2002 for approximately $835m.
 On a equally sad note, in 2014 the company announced the closure of its Jamestown (Kentucky) plant with the loss of six hundred jobs.
 Production was moved to Honduras in an effort to reduce production costs with no appreciable reduction in quality.

-A prevailing trend in much of our Aestheticons’ work, particularly in relation to iconic products that originate in the US where particularly labour costs are high and rising, is that many manufacturers have sought to move production overseas.
+A prevailing trend in much of Aestheticons work, particularly in relation those icons that originate in the US with its high labour costs, is that many manufacturers have moved production overseas.
 Central and Latin America are favourites, with The Far East, Morocco or Turkey also featuring.